Resupply Rocket Rolls Out to Pad, Crew Keeps up Space Studies

-Category: Space Hits: 1Russia’s ISS Progress 77 space freighter stands at the launch pad at the Baikonur Cosmodrome in Kazakhstan.
+Category: Space Hits: 2Russia’s ISS Progress 77 space freighter stands at the launch pad at the Baikonur Cosmodrome in Kazakhstan.
 Credit: Roscosmos

 The next rocket to launch a resupply ship to the International Space Station rolled out to its launch pad on the other side of the world this morning.
 Back on the orbiting lab, the seven-member Expedition 64 crew kept up its space studies while servicing U.S. spacesuits.